Head's up, there might be affiliate links ahead!

 New!
 ClassPass Live – Home Workouts for Fitness Hermits (like me!)

-Now, even though Beachbody is my go-to for streaming fitness, I do love to try new workouts, so I was stoked to learn that ClassPass is starting to offer on-demand virtual classes as well!
+Now, even though Beachbody on Demand is my go-to for streaming fitness, I do love to try new workouts, so I was stoked to learn that ClassPass is starting to offer on-demand virtual classes as well!
 They offer cardio, strength, yoga and barre classes (all my favs) and you can also get a free 1-month trial (scroll down to the website footer and look for ClassPass Online).
 After the first free month, the monthly fee is $19.
 That’s more than double the cost of Beachbody’s streaming service, but it’s still less than the cost of 1 in-person class per month, so still very affordable.

 I haven’t tried the online version of ClassPass, but I’ll be checking it out this month and reporting back on what I find.